Flame-Developers/flame-v5/README.md

 # Flame
-A multipurpose Discord-bot with music, economy, utils, and also auto-moderation.
+A multipurpose Discord bot with music, economy, utilities, and also auto-moderation.

 <p>
   <a href="https://discord.gg/7FUJPRCsw8">